Pink Princess Philodendron is the most exotic plant around the house, thanks to its signature variegated leaves.

 However, getting the signature variegated leaves on each propagated plant cannot be guaranteed.

-Due to insufficient lighting and temperature, the plant may also lose variegated pink texture over time.
+Due to insufficient lighting and temperature, the plant may also lose its variegated pink texture over time.

 Therefore, ensure an optimum growing condition to encourage fuller and healthier leaves.